 Room and Board, Fees, Sales and Services - Fees and room and board are presented before scholarship allowances.
-Scholarship allowances of \$2,229,442 and \$1,765,029 for fiscal years ended June 30, 2015 and 2014, respectively, are reported on the Minnesota State Colleges and Universities' system financial statements, but are not reflected in these statements.
+Scholarship allowances of \$2,332,655 and \$2,229,442 for fiscal years ended June 30, 2016 and 2015, respectively, are reported in Minnesota State system financial statements, but are not reflected in these statements.